AkashSingh-7/AkashSingh-7/README.md

 # Hi there, I'm Akash Singh! 👋

-I'm a passionate Software Developer based in India, with over 3.6 years of experience in the industry.
+I'm a passionate Software Developer based in India, with 3+ years of experience in the industry.
 My expertise lies in JavaScript, TypeScript, React, React-Native, HTML5, CSS3, and more.
 I have a proven track record of delivering high-quality applications and contributing effectively to development teams.

 ## 🚀 About Me

-- 🔭 Currently, I'm working as an SDE-2 at Rapipay Fintech, where I play a crucial role in developing responsive and optimized UI components using ReactJS for the NYE web application.
+- 🔭 Currently, I'm working as an SDE-2 at Partnr, where I play a crucial role in developing responsive and optimized UI components using ReactJS/NextJS, React-Native for the Partnr mobile application.
 - 🌱 I'm passionate about frontend development and constantly exploring new technologies and frameworks to enhance my skills.
 - 💬 Ask me about JavaScript, React, or anything related to web development!
 I'm always happy to share my knowledge and experiences.
 - 📫 You can reach me via email at singhakash311298@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/akash-singh-b7a5ab154).